-This is a highly individual process.
-Three people with similar symptoms might receive different treatment depending on that root cause.
 One of the strengths of acupuncture is that it treats the whole person so that not only your symptoms but also your general health and wellbeing should improve.

 Your first treatment is included in this first session.
 Whilst some people get some relief from symptoms after this visit, it is more normal to experience a sense of relaxation and general well being.
-As a guide most people seem to get lasting benefits from about six treatments but some respond more quickly.
+As a guide most people seem to get lasting benefits from about four to six treatments but some respond more quickly.
 Chronic complaints may require longer term treatment or returning for less frequent 'maintenance'.
 Later appointments last 45 minutes.